Looking to Level Up Your Workplace?

 Hybrid huddle rooms are a type of collaborative workspace that combines the benefits of both physical and virtual environments.
 These rooms typically include audiovisual (AV) technology, such as high-definition displays, cameras, and microphones, to facilitate communication and collaboration among remote and in-person participants.
 The technology in hybrid huddle rooms enables seamless collaboration and communication between team members, regardless of location.

-The trend of hybrid huddle rooms has become increasingly popular in recent years as more organizations embrace remote work.
+The trend of hybrid huddle rooms has accelerated as more organisations embrace flexible working.
+JLL’s workplace research shows that demand for technology-enabled collaborative spaces has grown substantially since 2023, with organisations increasingly investing in “hyper-flex” rooms that can be reconfigured for different meeting types within minutes.
 The technology in these rooms allows remote participants to be just as involved and engaged in meetings as those in the physical room.
 For example, video conferencing technology enables remote participants to share their screens, present documents and presentations, and participate in real-time discussions.

-One of the key benefits of hybrid huddle rooms is that they enable organizations to bring together employees, partners, and customers from across the world in real-time.
+One of the key benefits of hybrid huddle rooms is that they enable organisations to bring together employees, partners, and customers from across the world in real time.
 This helps to build relationships and foster collaboration, even when team members are physically separated.
 Additionally, hybrid huddle rooms can be used to facilitate training sessions, knowledge-sharing sessions, and presentations, making them an important tool for companies looking to enhance their collaboration and communication capabilities.
+The British Council for Offices (BCO) now includes hybrid-ready AV infrastructure as a key consideration in its best practice guidance for office specification.

 Space-Management-Technology

-Space Management Technology is a set of tools and solutions that help organisations optimise their use of physical space.
-It includes features like occupancy tracking, space planning and reservation systems, and workplace analytics.
-As hybrid work arrangements become more common, space management technology has become increasingly important for organisations looking to optimise their space utilisation and design their offices for flexible work.
+Space management technology – the set of tools and solutions that help organisations optimise their use of physical space – has entered a new era driven by artificial intelligence.
+It now encompasses occupancy tracking, predictive space planning, intelligent reservation systems, and real-time workplace analytics.
+As hybrid work arrangements are now the norm for a significant portion of the UK workforce – the ONS reports that around 28% of workers regularly split their time between home and the office – space management technology has become essential for organisations looking to right-size their real estate and design offices for flexible work.

-Space management technology has important implications for office design as well.
-As hybrid work arrangements become more common, offices may need to be designed to support a more flexible and adaptable work environment.
-This may include the use of modular furniture that can be easily reconfigured, the creation of more collaborative spaces that can be used for both in-person and virtual meetings, and the incorporation of technology like video conferencing systems that support remote collaboration.
+Space management technology has important implications for office design.
+As the British Council for Offices (BCO) has noted, offices increasingly need to be designed for adaptability – supporting a more flexible and reconfigurable work environment.
+This includes the use of modular furniture that can be easily rearranged, the creation of more collaborative spaces that serve both in-person and virtual meetings, and the incorporation of video conferencing technology that supports seamless remote collaboration.

 7. Extended Reality in the Workplace

 Extended Reality (XR) is an umbrella term that encompasses all forms of virtual, augmented, and mixed reality.
-While commonly associated with bulky headsets there are many other ways to create XR experiences without headsets.
-Most smartphones have built-in VR capabilities, as well as apps to experience 360-degree part-real, part-digital environments that the user can explore by moving their phone.
+While commonly associated with bulky headsets, there are now many other ways to create XR experiences.
+Most smartphones have built-in VR capabilities, as well as apps to experience 360-degree part-real, part-digital environments.
+Projection-based systems can render virtual environments onto walls or floors, and we are beginning to see workplaces where users interact in virtual environments through natural hand and body gestures.

-The increasing adoption of Extended Reality (XR) and Spatial Computing technologies in the workplace has the potential to transform the way employees collaborate and work together.
-XR technologies enable remote collaboration in a way that traditional video conferencing and communication tools cannot.
-With XR, users can interact with each other and 3D models in a shared virtual space, creating a more immersive and engaging experience
+The increasing adoption of XR and spatial computing technologies in the workplace is already transforming the way employees collaborate.
+XR technologies enable remote collaboration in ways that traditional video conferencing cannot.
+With XR, users can interact with each other and 3D models in a shared virtual space, creating a more immersive and engaging experience.
+According to McKinsey’s research on the future of work, immersive collaboration technologies can improve team alignment and decision-making speed by up to 30% compared to standard video calls.

 8. Solid Light Holographic Projections

 Imagine being able to project physical objects in the office, or indeed ourselves, through holographic light projections.
-Holograms have been a feature in Sci-Fi movies for decades; from hollow chess in Star Wars to the immersive 3D data maps in Avatar.
-Finally, we have some indication of how that might work with prototypes of “solid light holographs” in 10 Billion pixels per sq/m in Ultra HD.
-The pioneer in this technology is Light Field Lab, which is backed by tech and communications giants such as Samsung, Horizon and Comcast.
+Holograms have been a feature in sci-fi movies for decades – from holochess in Star Wars to the immersive 3D data maps in Avatar.
+We now have tangible prototypes of “solid light holographs” rendering 10 billion pixels per square metre in Ultra HD.
+The pioneer in this technology is Light Field Lab, which is backed by tech and communications giants such as Samsung, Horizon, and Comcast.

-There are also applications for the office and hybrid working settings.
-A holographic image projection can be used to create virtual offices and remote collaboration spaces.
-With many companies moving to hybrid working, holographic displays could be used to create more immersive and engaging virtual meeting spaces, allowing remote workers to collaborate in real-time as if they were in the same room.
-We also imagine certain augmentations to the office itself such as the creation of 3D video walls and features in the office that enhance well-being, such as virtual waterfalls, augmented dividers in open plan spaces or biophilic elements that enhance the physical office space.
+There are also compelling applications for hybrid working settings.
+Holographic image projection can be used to create virtual offices and remote collaboration spaces.
+With many companies operating hybrid models, holographic displays could create more immersive and engaging virtual meeting spaces, allowing remote workers to collaborate in real time as if they were in the same room.
+We also envision augmentations to the office itself – such as the creation of 3D video walls and features that enhance well-being, including virtual waterfalls, augmented dividers in open-plan spaces, or biophilic elements that enrich the physical office environment.

 Lastest articles